ZenCodeLang/ZenCodeDocs/src/language/index.md

 Strings and identifiers may be prefered by the @ character.
 An identifier prefixed by @ is indentical by the identifier without the prefix, with the only difference that they are not processed as keywords.
 Thus a variable that should be named "final" can then be named "@final" to prevent it from being interpreted as the final keyword. (this is also the recommended way to use variables which would be named as keywords, so don't precede or suffix them with underscores or anything like it...

-Identifiers starting with $ are treated especially, and $ itself is a special identifier as well. $ identifiers are called "local identifiers" and have a meaning depending on their context.
-In a class, $ identifiers always refer to a field.
-This makes it possible to assign to a field instead of a setter, or as a short form to set fields:
+The "$" identifier is special and has two possible meanings:

+- When indexing an array, $ is set to the length of the array.
+This makes it easy to access the last (or nth last) element in an array: `myArray[$ - 1]`
+- In a setter, $ specifies the value that is currently being set:

 ```
 class MyClass {
-	test: int { public get };

-	this(test: int) {
-		$test = test; // doesn't invoke the setter
+	var _test: int;

+	public set test {
+		_test = $;
 	}

-	set test: int {
-		if $ >= 0
-			$test = $;
 }
-}
 ```

-The "$" identifier itself has two possible meanings:

-- In a setter, $ specifies the value that is currently being set. (as used in the example above)
-- When indexing an array, $ is set to the length of the array.
-This makes it easy to access the last (or nth last) element in an array: `myArray[$ - 1]`

-Note that both may be nested, in which case the inner definition dominates.
+In case both may be applicable, the innermost definition will be used.

+Identifiers starting with $ are reserved for future use.

 A string literal prefixed by the @ character is interpreted as wysiwyg string.
 In such string, escape characters are not processed, but the ' or " character cannot occur.
 Also, these strings may span multiple lines.